seancraven/CDS_book/Chapter_SimpleTrans/SimpleTrans.md

 ```shell
 simpletrans -m
 ```
-This will ask you to select a local folder for the database to be installed into, this must exist.
-Currently with the default gases, it takes up 3Gb, and about an hour to install.
+This will ask you to select a local folder for the database to be installed into, this must alredy exist.
+Currently, with the default gases, it takes up 3Gb, and about an hour to install.

 From here all the functions and classes can be accessed.
 For more information, each function is documented in their respective files in their docstring.